The Adventures of Rupert Bear

-The Adventures of Rupert Bear (My Little Rupert in the US) was a live-action puppet television series, based on the Mary Tourtel character Rupert Bear, produced by ATV.
+The Adventures of Rupert Bear (My Little Rupert in the US) was a British live-action puppet television series, based on the Mary Tourtel character Rupert Bear, produced by ATV.
 It aired from 28 October 1970 to 24 August 1977 on the ITV network, with 156 11-minute episodes produced over four series, which received regular repeat screenings until 1981.

 Production

 The characters were all puppets, although the opening sequence featured a toy version of Rupert Bear sitting in a live-action child's bedroom.
 Rupert's friends and flying chariot appeared just as they had in the pages of the Daily Express, although he was joined by some new friends, including a sprite called Willy Wisp.
 One of the most-remembered elements of the series was the theme song, which was written by Len Beadle and Ron Roker, sung by Jackie Lee, and reached No. 14 in the United Kingdom charts in 1971.
-The song includes the erroneous lyric "Rupert the Bear" (Rupert has never had the definite article in his name).
 The narrator of the stories was Judy Bennett.